 Transfer License: This will transfer your paid license to another computer/backup.
 This is a good option if you want to start your backup fresh from the beginning again.
-Please click here for our guide on to transfer your license.
+Please click here for our guide on how to transfer your license.

 If you are part of a group please note: License transfers are not possible as a group member.
-If you are member or a group, you can resolve a safety freeze either by following the guide to inherit the original backup, or simply delete the old backup from the "Preferences" page of your account after installing the new one.
+If you are a member or a group, you can resolve a safety freeze either by following the guide to inherit the original backup, or simply deleting the old backup from the "Preferences" page of your account after installing the new one.
 You can find our guide on how to delete a backup here.